Audit Committee Charter

 The Committee may request any officer or employee of the Company or the Company’s outside counsel to attend a Committee meeting or to meet with any members of, or consultants to, the Committee.
 The Committee shall have the authority to retain and terminate any independent legal, accounting, or specialized consultants used in matters related to audit or risk oversight.
 The Company must provide appropriate funding for the payment of reasonable compensation, as determined by the Committee, to retain advisors.

 The Committee shall meet at such times as the Committee shall consider appropriate to fulfill its duties, but not less frequently than four times a year.
+The time frame between Committee meetings should not exceed four months.
 A majority of the Committee shall constitute a quorum for the transaction of business and a vote of a majority of the members present at any meeting at which a quorum is present shall constitute the action of the Committee.
 Annually, the Committee will establish a calendar of agenda topics to be discussed during the year (to the extent these can be foreseen).

 Each regularly scheduled meeting will conclude with an executive session of the Committee absent members of management.
 As part of its responsibility to foster open communication, the Committee will meet periodically with management, the head of the internal audit function, and the independent auditor in separate executive sessions.

-The Committee shall engage in continuing education, which will involve Committee presentations on business, financial, accounting, legal, and other subjects relative to the Committee’s areas of responsibility and will encourage individual Committee member participation in external programs related to the responsibilities of Audit Committee members generally.
+The Committee shall engage in continuing education, which will involve Committee presentations on business, financial, accounting, legal, cybersecurity, risk management, and other subjects relative to the Committee’s areas of responsibility and will encourage individual Committee member participation in external programs related to the responsibilities of Audit Committee members generally.

 The Committee will keep a record of its meetings and report on them to the Board of Directors.
-The Committee may meet by telephone or videoconference and may take action by unanimous written consent in lieu of meeting.
+The Committee may meet by telephone or virtually and may act by unanimous written consent in lieu of meeting.

 The Committee shall evaluate its performance on an annual basis, based on the responsibilities defined in its Charter or other criteria developed by the Corporate Governance and Nominating Committee.